So what is the definition of a pedigree? “The background or history of a person or thing, especially as conferring distinction or quality.”

 No home buyer wants to get stuck with inferior work on home improvements that should have been permitted but wasn’t.
 It can cost them dearly down the road.

 Warranties- A lot of warranties can be passed on in part or full to a new home owner.
 Others might need to be transferred by the new home owner.
 Warranties can certainly help give a buyer peace of mind when buying your home.

 If a repair or product has a warranty that can be transferred make sure you get it into your book.

 Many warranties are predicated on registering the product in the first place.
 So don’t forget to register them.

 Certifications- Work such as lead paint removal and asbestos removal provide a certification from a licensed professional that the work was done according to certain standards and was disposed of properly.

 Lead paint and asbestos can very harmful and the fact you had it removed is a big deal.
 Ont op of it you can show you do it safely and properly.

 Test Results- Sometimes a homeowner runs into issues that might require the home to be tested.
-Issues like radon, arsenic in the water and mold will have an final test done showing the corrective measures have resolved the problem.
+Issues like radon in a home, arsenic in the water and mold will have an final test done showing the corrective measures have resolved the problem.

 Homes have problems that need to be taken care of, it just happens.
 A home buyer wants to see the problem has been taken car of properly.